-Have you ever made Pasta Fagioli Soup?
-Try this easy version using leftover or deli ham.
-It is made in 45 minutes!
+Have you ever made Pasta Fazool?
+Pasta Fazool (also known as Pasta Fagioli or even Pasta Fazol) is a tasty Italian soup made with beans, pasta and meat.
+Try this easy version of Pasta Fagioli soup using leftover or deli ham.
+It is made in under 45 minutes!

 Say this with me.
 Pasta Faaaaaa Zooooool.

 Now you know how to pronounce this soup dish.
 Easy, right?
 Well, so is this recipe.

 We had plenty of leftover Easter ham.
 I sent my teenage son to the grocery store, and he came back with a 14-pound spiral ham for 3 people.
 I do think my growing boy ate one-quarter of it himself but there was still plenty of ham left.

 After making Chicken Cordon Bleu Sandwiches, I also wanted to make a few soups to keep in the freezer.